florisvb/Nonlinear_and_Data_Driven_Estimation/README.md

 A comprehensive course on nonlinear and data-driven estimation techniques taught by Floris van Breugel.
 This repository contains Jupyter notebooks, Python implementations, and practical examples covering fundamental concepts from batch estimation to advanced data-driven techniques using neural networks and dimensionality reduction.

+![course overview](images/nonlinear_estimation_course_overview.png)

+## 📚 Course Progression

 The course is designed to follow a single example, a planar drone, throughout the sequence of lessons to help build intuition and see how the tools stack together.
 This example is intended to serve as a template for how other projects can be applied to the sequence of lessons.

-![course overview](images/nonlinear_estimation_course_overview.png)
+The course material is designed to build progressively:

+**Foundation (Lessons 1-6):** Classical estimation theory, from batch least squares to the Kalman filter

+**Observability Analysis (Lessons 7-8):** Understanding what can be estimated from available measurements

+**Nonlinear Filtering (Lessons 9-10):** Extended and Unscented Kalman Filters for nonlinear systems

+**Data-Driven Methods (Lessons 11-16):** Machine learning approaches including ANNs and SINDy

+**Dimensionality Reduction (Lessons 17-18):** Dimensionality reduction and reduced-order estimation for ANNs

 ## 📚 Getting Started